One of the major lessons of 2020 was the reclamation of the great value of spending time in the kitchen

 Yes, 2020 was a challenging year for all of us in many, many ways and yes, absolutely yes, we are glad it’s finally over.
 As 2021 starts with a ray of hope for being safe and healthy again as the vaccine is being distributed, we have to look back and write down a few lessons of a quite different, difficult year so we don’t fall back into old not so heathy patterns.

-Heath is priority.
+Health is a priority.
 While we used to take our health for granted before coronavirus, we are all now completely conscious of just how important it is to eat right and exercise; to be in shape and strong to avoid diseases.

 Time is on our side.
 Being on lockdown forced us to enjoy our homes and our families.
 Without outside distractions, cooking became a favorite stay-at-home activity.